frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 MORNING CREPT INTO THE Waystone Inn like regret.
 It was slow, chill-fingered, and sharp in the brittle places a younger man might mistake for numbness.

 The red-haired innkeeper lay still, breathing shallow and quiet through his teeth.
 The pain nested in his ribs was a spreading ache that had not yet decided whether it was dull or sharp.
-Somewhere deeper, joints murmured old protest, not all of it from yesterday’s beating.
-He had been many things in his life, but today, he was simply sore.
+Somewhere deeper his joints murmured in protest, not all of it from yesterday’s beating.
+He had been many things in his life, but today he was simply sore.

-There are bruises youth ignores, he thought.
-And others youth earns, bruises that memory grinds down into the bone.
+There are bruises youth ignores, he thought, and others youth earns.
+Bruises that memory grinds down into the bone.
 Age doesn’t forgive them.
 It collects them.

 Yesterday he’d run on borrowed strength.
 He'd swept the floor and served supper on the back of adrenaline masquerading as resolve.
 For Bast.
 For Chronicler.
 For the memory of himself.
 But the price was always waiting, always exact.

 Pain greeted him like an old collector now.
 Not cruel, merely thorough.

 He tried to rise, and failed.
 It was not the dramatic collapse of stage tragedy, nor a fall worth laughter.
-But it was graceless, and heavy, and unseen.
+Instead it was graceless, heavy, and unseen.
 So it was only sad.

 No one watches a man fail in private.
 That’s what makes it real.